15 Curious Facts About Sherlock Holmes

 2. Sherlock Holmes societies are a kind of literary United Nations.

-3. Holmes’s influence was vast among elite writers.
+3. Sherlock Holmes’s influence was vast among elite writers.

 T.S.
 Eliot said, “Every writer owes something to Holmes.”
 John Le Carre described the short stories as “a kind of narrative perfection.”
 Dorothy Sayers even wrote a treatise on Watson’s name, attempting to work out how it changed from John H. Watson to James in a later story.
 She eventually speculated that the middle initial H is short for Hamish, the Scottish form of James.
 (This is the convention used in the television series Sherlock.)